Mechinator/Mechbot-Logbot/README.md

    ```bash
    !notif [SteamID32]
    ```
+   Note: This command can be used by all discord users.

 ## To-Dos
 - Move Discord UserID permissions into a .json file.
 - Optimize Performance: Enhance the efficiency and responsiveness of the bot.